trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 applies the above rules/behaviors.
 For a large TriBITS project with lots of packages, this can produce a lot of output to STDOUT.
 One just needs to understand what TriBITS is printing out and where to look in the output for different information.
-The example `Standard Enable/Disable Use Cases`_ given below show what this output looks like for the various enable/disable scenarios and tries to explains in more detail the reasons for why the given behavior is implemented the way that it is.
-Given this output, the rule definitions given above, and the detailed example `Standard Enable/Disable Use Cases`_ described below, one should always be able to figure out exactly why the final set of enables/disables is the way it is, even in the largest and most complex of TriBITS projects.
+The example `Example Enable/Disable Use Cases`_ given below show what this output looks like for the various enable/disable scenarios and tries to explains in more detail the reasons for why the given behavior is implemented the way that it is.
+Given this output, the rule definitions given above, and the detailed example `Example Enable/Disable Use Cases`_ described below, one should always be able to figure out exactly why the final set of enables/disables is the way it is, even in the largest and most complex of TriBITS projects.
 (NOTE: The same can *not* be said for many